 Of all the Jasper winter hikes, Magline Canyon is one of the most stunning and unique trails of the season.
+It is also a featured attraction on the Rocky Mountaineer!
 In this post, we’re sharing everything you need to know about the Maligne Canyon ice walk, including why it is one of the best Jasper winter activities and our top 8 tips to make your Magline Canyon winter hike a memorable one!

 How To Get To Maligne Canyon?

 It is easy to get to the Maligne Canyon trailhead.

 Here are the Maligne Canyon directions from the Jasper townsite:

 ⇢ Follow Highway 16 east for 3 km